 - 1. Sites of value to the natural environment which are close to the town of Saffron Walden and which are of benefit to the community are listed in Appendix 8 and are designated as Local Green Space.
-These sites are protected from development. - 2.
+Only development which enhances the value and/or increases the overall area of these sites will be permitted within these sites. - 2.
 The creation of a publicly accessible woodland adjacent or very close to the town of Saffron Walden would be supported.